fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 {% blogimage "img/multiplication-is-adding.jpg", "We will not use Woody's method" %}

 Is there a better way?
 Well, we could pre-compute a multiplication table for 8bits, but that would be 64K of data, the full address space of the 6502.
-Maybe a 4bitsx4bits table?
+Maybe a 4bits x 4bits table?
 That would be more manageable, and we would do a pure hexadecimal multipliation:

 ```
      9D ( 157)